Eng0AI/denuvo-slides-template/slides.md

 1. Hardware fingerprint is generated → Computername + Username + ...
 2. Steam ticket generation → Proof of game ownership
-3. Fingerprint & Steam ticket is sent to Denuvo server
+3. Fingerprint & Steam ticket is sent to Denuvo Server
 4. Server validates steam ticket → Do you really own the game?
 5. Server generates Denuvo token for the fingerprint
 6. Game runs with Denuvo token